GodXSpell/lcsync/README.md

 ## Quick Start

-### 1. Initialize the Project
+### 1. Initialize the Tool
 ```bash
 lcsync init
 ```
-This creates the necessary folder structure and configuration files.
+This will:
+- Check for required Python dependencies (click, requests)
+- Offer to automatically install missing packages
+- Set up the lcsync tool (users folder, logs, configuration files)

-### 2. Set Up User Configuration
+### 2. Set Up Target Repository
 ```bash
 lcsync user
 ```
 You'll be prompted for:
 - Username
-- Local GitHub repository path
+- Local GitHub repository path (where your solutions will be stored)
 - Commit message (default: "Update LeetCode submissions")

+This command will create the `leetcodeProblems/` directory structure in your chosen repository.

 ### 3. Set Your LeetCode Session Cookie
 ```bash